rtyler/brokenco.de/_posts/2010-03-01-programming-as-an-objective-art.markdown

 layout: post
 title: Programming as an objective art
 tags:
-- Opinion
+- opinion
-- Miscellaneous
+- miscellaneous
-- Software Development
+- software development
 created: 1267457400
 ---
 Writing software is an outlet for artistic expression to many people, myself included.